noisepy/NoisePy/README.md

 # About NoisePy
 NoisePy is a Python package designed for fast and easy computation of ambient noise cross-correlation functions.
 It provides additional functionality for noise monitoring and surface wave dispersion analysis.

+Disclaimer: this code should not be used "as-is" and not run like a blackbox.
+The user is expected to change local paths and parameters.
+Submit an issue to github with information such as the scripts+error messages to debug.

 Detailed documentation can be found at https://noise-python.readthedocs.io/en/latest/

 [![Documentation Status](https://readthedocs.org/projects/noise-python/badge/?version=latest)](https://noise-python.readthedocs.io/en/latest/?badge=latest)